sakamies/boom-customelement/README.md

   <boom---></boom--->
 ```

-Rather useless though, because you can only have one element per class in the custim elements registry.
+You can only have one element per class in the custom elements registry though.
+You'd have to extend your class with a new one if you wanted to configure another element based on its name.
+Kinda defeats the purpose.